jup-ag/space-station/docs/7-tokens-and-dexes/3-geting-tokens-on-jup.md

 For the safety and convenience of users, we provide a "strict" list, which shows a smaller set of validated tokens and is the default on our UI.
 The strict list is put together by the community and your token should be known and supported by them.

-Validation is based on verification of the mint address: *"If I'm trying to trade this token from this project, am I looking at the right one?"*
+*"If I'm trying to trade this token from this project, am I looking at the right one?"* Our validation process matches the expected Mint address to the project.

-This is why, to get your token on the Strict list, the starting point of the validation process is **the publication of a tweet on the project account attesting the Mint address, tagging @JupiterExchange and showing community support.**
+To get your token on the Strict list, the first item required is **a tweet from the official project account attesting the Mint address.
+You should also tag @JupiterExchange and have some degree of community support on your tweet.**

 Then, go to the [Token List Repo](https://github.com/jup-ag/token-list) and open a PR.